Biden fires Architect of the Capitol over alleged abuses

 “The Architect of the Capitol, Brett Blanton, no longer has my confidence to continue in his job.
 He should resign or President Biden should remove him immediately,” McCarthy said Monday in a tweet.

-The speaker’s statement came as questions and criticism swirled around the architect, who is responsible for the maintenance and operation of the historic Capitol building and its surrounding complex and grounds.
+The speaker’s statement came as questions and criticism swirled around the architect, who is responsible for the maintenance and operation of the historic Capitol building and its surrounding 570-acre complex and grounds.

-Blanton has come under intense criticism after the inspector general report found Blanton allowed unauthorized use of his work vehicle, including by his wife and adult daughter, racking up nearly 30,000 miles — about triple the estimate for his official use.
+Blanton came under intense criticism after the inspector general report found Blanton allowed unauthorized use of his work vehicle, including by his wife and adult daughter, racking up nearly 30,000 miles — about triple the estimate for his official use.

-Blanton also came under fire when he testified that he was not at the Capitol during the Jan.
-6, 2021 attack because it was a “telework” day under COVID-19 protocols.
+At a House hearing last week, Blanton also came under fire when he testified that he was not at the Capitol during the Jan.
+6 attack because it was a “telework” day under COVID-19 protocols.

 He also faced fierce questions about Capitol tours he allowed and sometimes conducted despite pandemic restrictions.
-An investigation launched after a hotline tip about unauthorized use of his work vehicle drew attention to his office.

 On Monday, the chairman of the House Administration Committee, Rep. Bryan Steil, R-Wis., also called on Blanton to immediately resign.

 “The Inspector General’s report was highly concerning,” Steil said.
-He said at last week’s hearing, Blanton’s “refusal to be transparent and truthful has made clear that he can no longer lead the organization and must resign immediately.
-I look forward to continuing to conduct robust oversight to ensure our government is accountable to the American people.”
+He said at last week’s hearing, Blanton’s “refusal to be transparent and truthful has made clear that he can no longer lead the organization and must resign immediately.”

+The investigation grew from a hotline tip about unauthorized use of his work vehicle that drew attention to his office.

 The Office of the Inspector General report issued in October 2022 found that Blanton had “Abused His Authority, Misused Government Property and Wasted Taxpayer Money, Among Other Substantiated Violations.”